-- (a) Treatment in a chronic pain management program, physical rehabilitation program, work hardening program, or a substance abuse program shall not be paid unless the program is accredited for that purpose by the Commission on Accreditation of Rehabilitation Facilities (CARF) or the Joint Commission on Accreditation of Healthcare Organizations (JCAHO). - (b) Organizations which have applied for CARF accreditation, but have not yet received such accreditation, may receive payment for multidisciplinary programs upon providing evidence to the insurer that an application for accreditation has been filed with and acknowledged by CARF.
-Such organizations may provide multidisciplinary services under this section for a period of up to six months from the date CARF provided notice to the organization that the accreditation process has been initiated, or until such time as CARF accreditation has been received or denied, whichever occurs first.
+(a) Treatment in a chronic pain management program, physical rehabilitation program, work hardening program, or a substance abuse program will not be paid unless the program is accredited for that purpose by the Commission on Accreditation of Rehabilitation Facilities (CARF) or the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).

+(b) Organizations that have applied for CARF accreditation, but have not yet received accreditation, may receive payment for multidisciplinary programs upon providing evidence to the insurer that an application for accreditation has been filed with and acknowledged by CARF.
+The organizations may provide multidisciplinary services under this section for a period of up to six months from the date CARF provided notice to the organization that the accreditation process has been initiated, or until such time as CARF accreditation has been received or denied, whichever occurs first.

-- (c) Notwithstanding OAR 436-009-0010(4)(a), program fees for services within a multidisciplinary program may be used based upon written pre-authorization from the insurer.
-Programs must identify the extent, frequency, and duration of services to be provided. - (d) All job site visits and ergonomic consultations must be preauthorized by the insurer.
+(c) Notwithstanding OAR 436-009-0010(4)(a), program fees for services within a multidisciplinary program may be used based upon written pre-authorization from the insurer.
+Programs must identify the extent, frequency, and duration of services to be provided.

+(d) All job site visits and ergonomic consultations must be preauthorized by the insurer.

 Stat.
 Auth.: ORS 656.726(4) Stats.
-Implemented: ORS 656.248 Hist: Amended 2/16/12 as Admin.
-Order 12-050, eff.
-4/1/12 Amended 3/11/13 as Admin.
-Order 13-051, eff.
-4/1/13 Amended 3/12/14 as Admin.
-Order 14-052, eff.
-4/1/14
+Implemented: ORS 656.248 Hist: Amended 3/12/15 as Admin.
+Order 15-058, eff.
+4/1/15 Amended 3/7/16 as Admin.
+Order 16-050, eff.
+4/1/16 See also the Index to Rule History: http://wcd.oregon.gov/laws/Documents/Rule_history/436_history.pdf.